Bun/ha-syslog-devtracker/README.md

 router.

-Due to the nature of how this device tracker works, it is most suitable for cases where detecting when a device becomes online.
+Due to the nature of how this device tracker works, it is most suitable for detecting when devices come online.
+Detecting when devices go offline may be subject to delays.

 Supported message formats: